Academic Catalog

 The student will be able to:

-B. Identify different public health disciplines, professions and organizations, and explain how each contributes to the field of public health.
+3. Identify different public health disciplines, professions, and organizations, and explain how each contributes to the field of public health.

-C. Demonstrate the use of basic epidemiological methods, such as the analysis of rates, and the definition of cases, population at risk, risk factors, incidence, prevalence, morbidity and mortality.
+5. Demonstrate the use of basic epidemiological methods, such as the analysis of rates, and the definition of cases, population at risk, risk factors, incidence, prevalence, natality, morbidity, and mortality.

-G. Outline the process of community organizing, building and health promotion programming.
+8. Outline the process of community organizing and health promotion programming.

-L. Analyze current public health issues and describe how they affect societal well-being among specific populations of age, sex, ethnicity, minority, education and socioeconomic status.
+9. Analyze current public health issues and describe how they affect the health status of specific populations of age, gender, race and ethnicity, minority, education level, and socioeconomic status.

 Course Content